Airplane II: The Sequel: Plot

 Sometime in the near future, the Moon has been colonized and supports a station on its surface.
 The XR-2300 lunar shuttle, known as Mayflower One, is being rushed to launch from Houston for its inaugural commercial flight.
 The head of the ground crew, The Sarge, does not like what is occurring, but he defers to airline management.
 Meanwhile, in the terminal, the head of the space center, Bud Kruger, argues with the commissioner about the spacecraft's still-pending government approval, explaining that the ship failed to meet safety regulations, but the commissioner stresses that “the board” is under pressure to keep the launch on schedule.

 The ship's computer officer, Elaine Dickinson, expresses her concerns about the shuttle's poor test results, but her fiancé Simon Kurtz, a member of the flight crew, reminds her that the reports were filed by her former lover, Ted Striker, a test pilot who lost his credibility after suffering a mental breakdown.
 Having been committed to the Ronald Reagan Hospital for the Mentally Ill after a lawsuit following a test flight that Ted piloted and in which the lunar shuttle crashed, Ted reads a newspaper headline about the imminent shuttle launch, concluding that his hospitalization was meant to silence him regarding dangerous safety issues related to the lunar shuttle.
-Although he suffers from post-traumatic stress disorder resulting from his actions in "The War" – specifically the loss of his entire squadron above "Macho Grande" – resulting in a relapse of his "drinking problem", he crash-landed a commercial 707 airplane in 1980, on which Elaine was a flight attendant.
+Although he has post-traumatic stress disorder resulting from his actions in "The War" – specifically the loss of his entire squadron above "Macho Grande" – resulting in a relapse of his "drinking problem", he crash-landed a commercial 707 airplane in 1980, on which Elaine was a flight attendant.
 Later that evening, he escapes from the asylum, determined to save her and the other passengers.

 Ted encounters Elaine just before she boards and declares that the shuttle must be stopped, but she declines.
 Although the flight is full, he buys a ticket from a scalper and boards the spacecraft.
-As Captain Clarence Oveur, navigator/co-pilot Unger, and first officer/flight engineer Dunn prepare the shuttle for takeoff, he tries to convince her to terminate the mission.
+As Captain Clarence Oveur, navigator/co-pilot Unger, and first officer/flight engineer Dunn prepare the shuttle for takeoff, he tries to persuade her to terminate the mission.
 Once airborne, Ted takes his seat and details the court hearing that ensued from his complaints about the lunar shuttle to his elderly seatmate.
-At the trial, Simon blamed Ted's incompetence for the shuttle test crash, but Ted insisted the plane was a “flying death trap," and survivors from the 707 crash landing testified to Ted's heroism.
+At the trial, Simon blamed Ted's incompetence for the shuttle test crash, but Ted insisted the plane was a "flying death trap," and survivors from the 707 crash landing testified to Ted's heroism.